jpita/jose-pita/README.md

 * IDs on the app

 It was very hard to find good ids to create good selectors.
 We should ask the developers to give us ids.

+* Deep links and activities

+We should have deeplinks or activities in the app, this way we can access any part of the app without going through the onboarding and login processes